asudakou/Analyzing_TD-NIRS/README.md

 The second LMA algorithm uses the changes in moments to determine the changes in optical properties.

+The data includes 3 experiments involving blood and 2 experiments involving ink, in a two-layered phantom, measured with a multi-wavelength TD-NIRS system.

 - The moments-based method:

 A. Liebert, H. Wabnitz, J. Steinbrink, H. Obrig, M. Möller, R. Macdonald, A. Villringer, and H. Rinneberg,